msbx5420-class/msbx5420-class.github.io/projectonline.md

 * Private key file is same with the cluster in lab session: `MSBX5420.pem`

-* In the cluster, create your team directory under absolute path `/mnt1/msbx5420_projects` first and then copy your files to your team directory with `scp`
+* In the cluster, create your project directory under absolute path `/mnt1/msbx5420_projects` first and then copy your files to your project directory with `scp`

-* All personal directories (if needed) are under `/mnt1/msbx5420_exercises` and all team directories are under `/mnt1/msbx5420_projects`
+* All personal directories (if needed) are under `/mnt1/msbx5420_exercises` and all project directories are under `/mnt1/msbx5420_projects`

 * Please follow the rules to use cluster and create directories.
 Do not to use the directories under entry directory when you upload large files; it will overload the disk size of master node.
 If the user directory is full, directories under entry directory will be migrated to `/mnt1/msbx5420_projects`. <u>If you have very large data files and have troubles of uploading them to the cluster, please let the instructor know to help you upload the data.</u>